-The Vallecillo Project covers an area of 54 sq kms and is located approximately 50 kilometres northeast of Ovalle and some 25 kilometres north of the Mollacas deposit.
+The Vallecillo Project covers an area of 54 km2 and is located approximately 50 km northeast of Ovalle and some 25 km north of the Mollacas deposit.
 The Vallecillo Project contains porphyry and porphyry related mineralisation.
 JORC compliant resources have been defined for gold-zinc breccia mineralisation within the La Colorada deposit.
 As with Mollacas, Hampton Chile holds a 50% interest in the project, with the balance beneficially held by MN Ingenerios Limitada.

 SRK Consulting, Chile completed a revised resource estimation for the La Colorada gold-zinc-silver-lead (Au-Zn-Ag-Pb) deposit at Vallecillo in late 2009 based on two campaigns of drilling by Hampton (in 2006 and 2008) for a total of 29 holes totalling 8,490 metres.
-At a cut-off grade of 0.3g/t Au, total JORC compliant resources (2008) are estimated as 10.1 million tonnes and can be broken down into;
+At a cut-off grade of 0.3 g/t Au, total JORC compliant resources (2008) are estimated as 10.1 million tonnes and can be broken down into:

-- Indicated Resources: 7.9 million tonnes @ 1.14g/tAu; 11.4g/tAg; 1.32% Zn; 0.29% Pb - Inferred Resources: 2.2 million tonnes @ 0.78g/t Au; 8.2g/t Ag; 0.58% Zn; 0.26% Pb
+- Indicated Resources: 7.9 million tonnes at 1.14 g/t Au; 11.4 g/t Ag; 1.32% Zn; 0.29% Pb - Inferred Resources: 2.2 million tonnes at 0.78 g/t Au; 8.2 g/t Ag; 0.58% Zn; 0.26% Pb